steventux/epdq-node/README.md

 # EPDQ

-EPDQ is a node library for interfacing with Barclaycard's EPDQ payment gateway.
+EPDQ is a node library for interfacing with Barclaycard's ePDQ payment gateway.

 ## Usage